meekservices/FintekPro/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend is built with React 18, TypeScript, `shadcn/ui` (Radix UI), and Tailwind CSS for a modern, responsive, mobile-first design.
-Recharts handles data visualization, and custom `ScrollableTabsList` components optimize mobile interaction.
-A consistent three-part layout (Left Sidebar, Main Content, Footer) with a collapsible, state-persisted sidebar is used.
-Reusable UI components like `LoadingState` and `EmptyState` are standardized.
+The frontend uses React 18 with TypeScript, employing shadcn/ui components built on Radix UI.
+Styling is handled with Tailwind CSS and CSS custom properties for a modern, responsive design.
+Recharts is used for data visualization, and a mobile-first approach is maintained.
+A custom `ScrollableTabsList` is used for optimized mobile interaction and the `ScrollableTabsList` pattern is utilized for responsive tabbed navigation.
+All pages maintain a consistent three-part layout: Left Sidebar Navigation, Main Content Area, and Footer, with a collapsible, state-persisted sidebar.
+Reusable UI components like `LoadingState` and `EmptyState` are standardized across the platform.

 ### Technical Implementations
-The frontend uses Wouter for routing, TanStack Query for state management, and React Hook Form with Zod for validation, all powered by Vite.
-The backend is an Express.js (TypeScript) application, connected to a PostgreSQL database via Drizzle ORM, providing a RESTful API with centralized error handling.
-Authentication supports simplified login (email, mobile, userId) with mandatory two-factor OTP verification (email/SMS/WhatsApp) via Passport.js, and secure password reset leveraging the OTP infrastructure.
-Production authentication includes client-side guards, session regeneration with fresh CSRF tokens, comprehensive rate limiting (5 requests per 15 minutes) on critical endpoints with intelligent admin bypass, scrypt-hashed OTP storage with attempt limits and expiration, and user enumeration prevention via generic error messages.
-Process-level error handlers prevent silent crashes, and input sanitization is implemented.
-End-to-end CSRF protection uses session-scoped tokens, and database connection pooling, HTTP server timeouts, and CORS whitelist-based validation are configured for production.
-Winston logger is integrated for structured JSON logging and daily rotation.
-Session and CSRF cookies use `SameSite=Lax` for improved browser compatibility while maintaining secure and httpOnly flags.
+The frontend leverages Wouter for routing, TanStack Query for state management, and React Hook Form with Zod for form handling, all built with Vite.
+The backend uses Express.js with TypeScript, connected to a PostgreSQL database via Drizzle ORM.
+A RESTful API pattern is implemented with centralized error handling.
+Authentication includes a simplified system with mandatory two-factor OTP verification (email/SMS/WhatsApp) and unified login (email, mobile, or userId), utilizing Passport.js.
+Secure password reset functionality uses the existing OTP infrastructure.
+PAN verification has migrated to Cashfree Verification Suite API.
+Verified KYC profile display is integrated into the KYC dashboard, including real-time product eligibility based on a tiered KYC system.
+Verified data from Smart KYC is automatically transferred to user and user profile tables.
+Backend API responses are standardized for consistency, and frontend error handling is updated for backward compatibility.
+A duplicate detection and prevention system is implemented with Levenshtein fuzzy name matching, risk scoring, and PAN/email/mobile duplicate detection.
+The Admin portal includes a comprehensive user management system with full CRUD operations for users.
+A marketing automation platform is implemented with B2B lead prospecting, email campaigns (Zoho Campaigns), and WhatsApp broadcasts (AiSensy).
+A comprehensive Stakeholders Management System provides separate entity tables and backend APIs for partners, agents, and suppliers (not just role-based user management), with full CRUD operations, search/filtering, pagination, and shared Zod schema validation contract across frontend, backend, and database layers to prevent schema drift.

-A production-grade state machine orchestrates a 4-tier KYC Priority Workflow System: CKYC Lookup → KRA eKYC (5 agencies parallel) → Video KYC (HyperVerge/SignDesk) → Manual KYC.
-It features persistent state tracking, detailed audit logging, agency-specific adapters, data normalization, and early exit optimization.
-All KYC data is encrypted and tokenized.
-Sandbox.co.in API (with live production keys) handles basic KYC verification for PAN, Aadhaar OKYC, Bank Account, and UPI.
-Aadhaar type definitions are consolidated in `server/services/kyc/aadhaar-types.ts` for consistency across services.
-Backup API options (Digilocker OAuth 2.0, Setu OKYC REST API) are researched and available for implementation if primary API fails.
-KYC sessions include automatic cleanup of expired sessions (30-minute expiry), user-controlled session management with dialog-based resume/cancel options, and race condition prevention through database-level unique constraints.
-A duplicate detection system uses fuzzy matching.
-The Admin portal offers user management.
-A Payment Execution Bridge handles 7 product types, with security enhancements like PAN/DOB ownership verification and HMAC validation.
-An Agent/EUIN Mapping System ensures correct ARN/EUIN attribution for mutual fund orders, utilizing intelligent agent resolution, immutable snapshots for historical commission integrity, and administrative controls for default agent configuration.
+### Feature Specifications

-Key features include real-time portfolio/market data, financial calculators, multi-asset support, family collaboration with permission-based access, a 3-tier intelligent KYC system with SEBI Accredited Investor compliance, and an AI Chat Assistant (Google Gemini).
-Dynamic wealth management analysis, multi-currency support, and a customizable alert system are included.
-A financial product marketplace offers category tabs, filtering, wishlist, and cart.
-Payment processing uses Cashfree and PhonePe with a unified order management system.
-Advanced features include AI-powered expense tracking, BBPS-Expense integration, a regulation-compliant Client KYC Dashboard, a Partner Revenue Sharing System, and an Agent Onboarding & Management System.
-Post-KYC, an Auto-Population System aggregates financial data.
-A Portfolio Analytics Engine provides XIRR/IRR, CAGR, automated asset allocation, risk profiling, and category performance tracking.
-A one-click Portfolio Rebalancing feature allows executing recommendations with transaction cost optimization and user-configurable preferences.
+Key features include real-time portfolio and market data tracking, various financial calculators, multi-asset support, and family collaboration with shared financial groups and permission-based access.
+An intelligent tiered KYC system (3-tier with SEBI Accredited Investor compliance) and an AI Chat Assistant powered by Google Gemini are integrated.
+Dynamic wealth management analysis, multi-currency support, and a customizable alert system enhance user experience.
+A financial product marketplace offers category tabs, filtering, wishlist, and cart functionalities.
+Robust payment processing is handled by Cashfree and PhonePe, with a unified order management system.
+Advanced features include an AI-powered expense tracking and budgeting system, BBPS-Expense integration for bill payments, and a regulation-compliant Client KYC Dashboard with a Product Eligibility Matrix and access control.
+A Partner Revenue Sharing System and an Agent Onboarding & Management System with tiered agents and secure Aadhaar verification are also implemented.
+Post-KYC, an Auto-Population System integrates with various data sources for automated financial data aggregation with multi-source consent management.
+A comprehensive Portfolio Analytics Engine provides XIRR/IRR calculations, CAGR analysis, automated asset allocation, algorithm-based risk profiling, and category performance tracking across multiple data sources.

 ### System Design Choices
-The platform uses a subdomain-based portal architecture for Admin, Partner, and Client portals to ensure isolated experiences, security, and role-based access.
-Admin Portal registration is disabled.
+The platform employs a subdomain-based portal architecture for Admin, Partner, and Client portals, ensuring isolated and customized experiences, security, and role-based access control.
+Admin Portal registration is entirely disabled for security.

 ## External Dependencies

 ### Third-Party APIs
-- **Market Data Sources**: Real-time and historical market information.
+- **Market Data Sources**: For real-time and historical market information.
 - **BSE Star MFD API**: Mutual fund transaction processing.
 - **NSE NCB & BSE Bond API**: Government securities and corporate bond trading.
 - **Bajaj Finance Integration**: Calculators and eligibility checks.
 - **Tata Capital Integration**: Loans, credit checks, CKYC, GST verification.
 - **exchangerate-api.com**: Live currency exchange rates.
 - **Google Gemini API**: AI Chat Assistant.
-- **Sandbox.co.in API** (Primary): KYC and tax compliance (PAN, Aadhaar OKYC, Bank Account/UPI verification, Income Tax, TDS, GST, Tax Payments) with live production keys.
-- **Digilocker API** (Backup Option): OAuth 2.0-based e-Aadhaar verification via government platform.
-- **Setu OKYC API** (Backup Option): OTP-based Aadhaar verification with REST API integration.
-- **eMudhra eSign API** (Production): Digital signature for Tier 3 KYC risk declarations with HMAC-SHA256 webhook validation, async status polling, and PII redaction in logs.
-- **BSE Accreditation API** (Simulation): Production-quality simulation for SEBI Accredited Investor certification.
-Real API requires BSE partnership (contact bseasl.membership@bseasl.com).
-- **Cashfree (primary) & PhonePe (secondary)**: Payment Gateways.
+- **Cashfree Verification Suite API**: PAN verification and Aadhaar OKYC verification.
+- **Sandbox.co.in API**: Reserved for ITR filing functionality.
+- **Payment Gateways**: Cashfree (primary), PhonePe (secondary).
 - **Cashfree Payout API**: Vendor management, automated commission settlements.
 - **Twilio**: SMS OTP delivery.
 - **WhatsApp (whatsapp-web.js)**: WhatsApp OTP delivery.
 - **Nodemailer**: Email service integration.
-- **AMFI Registry API** (Simulated): ARN validation, EUIN verification.
+- **AMFI Registry API** (Simulated): ARN validation, EUIN verification for agent onboarding.
-- **Turtlefin Insurance API**: Insurance policy details and auto-population.
+- **Turtlefin Insurance API**: For insurance policy details and auto-population.
-- **CIBIL**: Loan liabilities auto-population.
+- **CIBIL**: For loan liabilities auto-population.
-- **Probe42 Service**: B2B company search and financial data enrichment.
+- **Probe42 Service**: B2B company search and financial data enrichment for marketing automation.
-- **Zoho Campaigns Service**: Email marketing platform.
+- **Zoho Campaigns Service**: Email marketing platform integration.
-- **AiSensy Service**: WhatsApp Business API.
+- **AiSensy Service**: WhatsApp Business API for template-based broadcasts.

 ### Database Services
 - **Neon Database**: Serverless PostgreSQL hosting.